Dixon Robertson, Lawyer.

-• Draft, negotiate and review construction and design contracts and other documents used in the construction process
+Drafted, negotiated and reviewed construction and design contracts and other documents used in the construction process

-• Brief and argue appeals before South Carolina appellate courts and the United States Court of Appeals for the Fourth Circuit
+Briefed and argued appeals before South Carolina appellate courts and the United States Court of Appeals for the Fourth Circuit

 Affiliations

-• Of Counsel, McGowan, Hood & Felder, LLC, Columbia, 2008 to 2011 Fifteen-lawyer trial practice representing plaintiffs in civil litigation throughout South Carolina
+McGowan, Hood & Felder, LLC, Columbia, 2008 to 2012 Fifteen-lawyer trial practice representing plaintiffs in civil litigation throughout South Carolina

 Accomplishments